Marie of the Incarnation (Ursuline): Pre-departure

 Prior to her departure, Guyart had been leading a cloistered life as a member of the Ursuline Order.
-After having professed her vows in 1633, she changed her name to Marie de L’Incarnation; that Christmas, she recounted a powerful vision, which functioned as the catalyst for her mission to New France.
-In this mystical dream, Guyart saw herself walking hand in hand with a fellow laywoman against the backdrop of a foreign landscape, on the roof of a small church in this distant, foggy landscape sat the Virgin Mary and Jesus; she interpreted this as the mother and son discussing her religious calling to the new land.
+After having professed her vows in 1633, she changed her name to Marie de L'Incarnation; that Christmas, she recounted a powerful vision, which functioned as the catalyst for her mission to New France.
+In this mystical dream, Guyart saw herself walking hand in hand with a fellow laywoman against the backdrop of a foreign landscape.
+On the roof of a small church in this distant, foggy landscape sat the Virgin Mary and Jesus; she interpreted this as the mother and son discussing her religious calling to the new land.
 She recounted the vision to her priest at the Order, who informed her that the nation she described was Canada, and suggested that she read The Jesuit Relations; from this Guyart concluded that her vocation was to help establish the Catholic faith in the New World.

 Personal and financial obstacles delayed her departure by four years.
-Over this time, she maintained a continuous correspondence with Jesuits in Quebec who were supportive of a female religious presence, which might facilitate the Christianization of Huron women; Guyart's Mother Superior in Tours, and her pre-Ursuline religious director Dom Raymond de Saint Bernard were largely unsupportive, the latter suggesting that it was too lofty for a lowly laywoman.; Guyart was met with similar resistance from her family.
+Over this time, she maintained a continuous correspondence with Jesuits in Quebec who were supportive of a female religious presence, which might facilitate the Christianization of Huron women; Guyart's Mother Superior in Tours, and her pre-Ursuline religious director Raymond de Saint Bernard were largely unsupportive, the latter suggesting that it was too lofty for a lowly laywoman.
+Guyart was met with similar resistance from her family.
 Her brother, Claude Guyart attempted to persuade her into abandoning her mission by accusing her of parental neglect, and by revoking an inheritance designated for her son; these measures did not deter her.

 Guyart's initial financial concerns for the funding of the journey, and the establishment of a convent in New France were resolved when she was introduced to Madeleine de la Peltrie on 19 February 1639.
 Guyart recognized that this religiously devoted widow, the daughter of a fiscal officer, was the laywoman from her vision four years earlier.
-De la Peltrie's contribution to the endeavour was met with strong opposition from her aristocratic family; to garner their support, de la Peltrie arranged a sham marriage with Christian Jean de Brenière.
+De la Peltrie's contribution to the endeavor was met with strong opposition from her aristocratic family; to garner their support, de la Peltrie arranged a sham marriage with Christian Jean de Brenière.
 De la Peltrie's new marital status gave her the legal authority to sign over the bulk of her estate to the Ursuline Order, thereby fully funding the mission.
 Following this, the Ursuline went to Paris, and signed legal contracts with the Company of One Hundred Associates, and the Jesuit Fathers, who were responsible for the colony's political and spiritual life, respectively.
 The official royal charter sanctioning the establishment of the foundation was signed by Louis XIII shortly thereafter.

 On 4 May 1639, Guyart and de la Peltrie, set sail from Dieppe for Quebec on board the Saint Joseph.
 They were accompanied by a fellow aristocratic Ursuline Marie de Sanonières, the young commoner Charlotte Barré, three nurses, and two Jesuit Fathers.